jessegrosjean/bike-extension-template/README.md

   not CSS, they are defined using Typescript code.
 Code in this context should use `import { SYMBOL } from '@style'` to access Bike style context API.

 Each context coresponds to a folder in `src`.
+You can delete a folder if your extension will not add code in that context.
+The `tsconfig.json` file in each folder is important to make API type checking work.

 # Next Steps